tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 Values" registry.
 The value for this extension is "Y" while all others are "N".

-IANA is requested to allocate tls12_cid(TBD2) in the "TLS ContentType Registry".
+IANA is requested to allocate tls12_cid(TBD2) in the TLS "ContentType" registry.
 The "DTLS-OK" is "Y".

+IANA is also requested to add the following to the TLS "ContentType"
+registry:

+NOTE:
+: The tls12_cid ContentType is only applicable to DTLS 1.2.

 --- back